angelauzelac10/psychCNVassoc/README.md

 ## Acknowledgements

-<br> <br> <br> This package was developed as part of an assessment for
+This package was developed as part of an assessment for 2019-2023
-2019-2023 BCB410H: Applied Bioinformatics course at the University of Toronto, Toronto, CANADA. `psychCNVassoc` welcomes issues, enhancement requests, and other contributions.
+BCB410H: Applied Bioinformatics course at the University of Toronto, Toronto, CANADA. `psychCNVassoc` welcomes issues, enhancement requests, and other contributions.
 To submit an issue, use the [GitHub issues](https://github.com/angelauzelac10/psychCNVassoc/issues).